6 things to do after a breakup

 6. Reach out for additional support

 Breakups can be tough, but you don’t need to go through it alone.
-Check out these resources for additional support.
+If you need support, there are resources on campus that can help.